-MOMA is known for its sculpture garden which stays open throughout the year irrespective of the weather conditions.
+MoMA is known for its sculpture garden, which stays open throughout the year irrespective of the weather conditions.

-The rooftop also has a Martini Bar which is open only on Friday and Saturday from 5.30 pm to 8.00 pm.
+The rooftop also has a Martini Bar, which is open only on Friday and Saturday from 5.30 pm to 8.00 pm.

 Winner: The Met

-There are times when you end up choosing between the MOMA or the Met due to timing restrictions.
+There are times when you end up choosing between the MoMA or the Met due to timing restrictions.

 In the summer season, it stays open till 9 pm on Thursday and Saturday.

-The Met stays open from 10 am to 5.30 pm from Sunday to Thursday, and on Fridays and Saturdays, it is accessible from 10 am to 9 pm.
+On Fridays and Saturdays, it is accessible from 10 am to 9 pm.

-So barring the summers, it has better hours than the MOMA throughout the year.
+So barring the summers, it has better hours than the MoMA throughout the year.

 It’s better to go to either of the museums in the mornings as they get crowded by noon.

-Due to the smaller size, MOMA seems more crowded than The Met all the time.
+Due to the smaller size, MoMA seems more crowded than The Met all the time.

-6. Price of tickets
+Price of Tickets

-Note: The New York Pass includes admission to 100+ attractions of the New York City, and both the MOMA and The Met are a part of it.
+Note: The New York Pass includes admission to 100+ attractions of the New York City, and both the MoMA and The Met are a part of it.
 Buy Now

-After comparing them on various parameters, you must have by now realized that Moma and The Met are like chalk and cheese.
+After comparing them on various parameters, you must have by now realized that MoMA and The Met are like chalk and cheese.